marine-biomass-innovation/mbi-project/project-description.md

 ![Governance Structure](/assets/img/govt.png)
 > Governance Structure Diagram detailing the Project Management Committee (PMC), Administration Leadership Team (ALT), Monitoring and Evaluation Advisory Committee (MEAC), two Regional Community Advisory Committees (RCAC), and eight Work Package Teams (WPTs).

-The project partners are at the core of the project’s management structure.
-This includes representatives from industry, Mi’kmaq, and other community partners and stakeholders.
-Additional individuals and entities who may not be officially linked to the project, such as government representatives, entrepreneurs, and others, will be invited to join the MEAC and RCACs.
-This will add to the project’s capacity, as well as the impact of its outcomes among an extensive network of regional stakeholders.

-A strong relationship of collaboration will also be required within and between the different WPTs since data and materials will inform subsequent WPT research in reciprocal ways.
-An online yearly meeting (or in-person when possible) of all committees and teams will be held to facilitate integration and monitor progress.
-Additional full team meetings, including partners, will be held as needed.

 | **ROLE**                                           | **RESPONSIBILITY**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |